wso2/open-healthcare-prebuilt-services/transformation/v2-to-fhirr4-service/README.md

 ### Steps to Deploy HL7 v2 to FHIR prebuilt service in Choreo
 1. Create Service Component
-    * Fork the pre-built Ballerina services repository (https://github.com/wso2/open-healthcare-prebuilt-services) to your Github organization.
     * Follow the official documentation to create and configure a service: https://wso2.com/choreo/docs/develop-components/develop-services/develop-a-ballerina-rest-api/#step-1-create-a-service-component.
-Use the following selections.
+Fill **Provide Repository URL** as "https://github.com/wso2/open-healthcare-prebuilt-services" and use the following selections.

         ![Alt](create-prebuilt-service-v2-fhir.png "Create a hl7v2 to FHIR service in Choreo")